Most likely, you already know that a marathon is around 26 miles long. To be precise, it’s 26.2188 miles or 26.2 as most round it off as.

 When Marathon Entered Modern Times: The First Modern Olympic Games 1896

-The ancient Greek Olympic games from 2000 years ago were the inspiration for the first modern Olympic games, which were held in Athens in 1896.
+In fact, the ancient Greek Olympic games from 2000 years ago were the inspiration for the first modern Olympic games, which were held in Athens in that year.
 The goal was to bring together the best and strongest athletes from all over the world for a global event.

 When the modern Olympics began in 1896, the organizers intended to put one event in the spotlight that would encapsulate the spirit of the Ancient Games.